Zenchiyu/advanced-formal-tools/logbooks/README.md

 ### Current objective(s):
-* Same as previously but with a bigger focus on case studies and limitations
+* Look into game case studies using PRISM-games extension.
+See [PRISM-games](https://www.prismmodelchecker.org/games/).
-* Find an interesting case study with real life applications ?
-Or with games.
-See [PRISM-games](https://www.prismmodelchecker.org/games/)
+* Pick an interesting case study the above or from general [PRISM publications](https://www.prismmodelchecker.org/publ-lists.php).
+* Look into ideas of our own case study.
+Possible game theory problem, such as markets with buyers and sellers.
+Can investigate properties like what is the probability that x product is sold out?
 * Find more limitations of PRISM:
     - What about big models ?
 Can we import data "into PRISM language" ?
 (Maybe dive into [explicit models](http://www.prismmodelchecker.org/manual/Appendices/ExplicitModelFiles))
     - Can we have reward distributions ?